woywoy123/AnalysisG/README.md

 This is particularly useful for using `xTickLabels`.
 - **Normalize**:
 Whether to normalize the data.
 Options are; `%`, `True` or `False`.
+- **IncludeOverflow**:
+Whether to dedicate the last bin in the histogram for values beyond the specified maximum range.

 #### Functions (IO):
 ```python